dyrehaugen/jde/_posts/2020-02-20-Beyond-Capitalism.md

 The OECD is trying to coordinate the worrying, talking about 'A New Economic Approach' 'Beyond Growth'.

-Only Yanis Varoufakis uses the term 'Capitalism' - and speaks as if some Non-Capitilistic System really might emerge.
+Only Yanis Varoufakis uses the term 'Capitalism' - and speaks as if some Non-Capitalistic System really might emerge.
 Others stay away from naming 'The System' - and are more concerned about its 'stability' - focusing on 'resilience' - i.e. how to make Capitalism *survive* the Climate Crisis.